Grammar, Punctuation and Proofreading Boot Camp

 Commas, semi-colons, split infinitives, and typos.
 Atten-hut!
 Grammatical and punctuation errors call into question your ability and your organization's credibility.
 Getting it right builds confidence – for you and your reader.
 Grammar, Punctuation and Proofreading Boot Camp will help you understand modern English usage.
 The course also explores the difference between American and British usage and what is accepted as the gold standard in Canada.
 Tips and techniques are covered to enhance your use and understanding of the rules of grammar and punctuation.
 Participants are encouraged to bring their grammar and punctuation gripes and peeves to class.

-The first day of the course will delve into common grammar problems and questions including the use of hyphens, dashes, and the controversial Oxford comma.
+The first part of the course will delve into common grammar problems and questions including the use of hyphens, dashes, and the controversial Oxford comma.
 Participants will complete writing exercises individually, then the answers will be discussed as a group.
-On day two, participants will test their grammar knowledge and see if they can spot any grammatical errors.
+In the next half, participants will test their grammar knowledge and see if they can spot any grammatical errors.
 There will also be a friendly competition to end the day.

 Grammar, Punctuation and Proofreading Boot Camp is an elective seminar for the Certificate in Business Communications.